ufe-pr/buidlbox-avatar-builder/README.md

 This is an implementation of an avatar builder created for the BuidlBox Avatar builder challenge.
 This project provides a user-friendly interface for creating avatars and emits a custom vue component event when the avatar-building process is complete.
 The emitted event includes a JSON object that contains the user's avatar selections.

+A Demo video can be accessed here: https://youtu.be/YbqU0JsEVfo

 ## Project Structure

 The core functionality of the avatar builder is implemented as a single Vue 3 component, which can be found in the following location: